remidinishanth/distributed_systems/README.md

 * The mapping between keys and partitions, and other metadata, is typically maintained in a strongly-consistent configuration store, like etcd or Zookeeper.
+* Ideally, if a partition is added, only 𝐾/𝑁 keys should be shuffled around, where 𝐾 is the number of keys and 𝑁 the number of partitions.
+A hashing strategy that guarantees this property is called stable hashing.
+Ring hashing is an example of stable hashing.
+With ring hashing, a function maps a key to a point on a circle.
+The circle is then split into partitions that can be evenly or pseudo-randomly spaced, depending on the specific algorithm.
+When a new partition is added, it can be shown that most keys don’t need to be shuffled around.
+E.g Consistent Hashing.